yyctw/A-simple-virus-spread-simulation/README.md

 This simulation combine C++ and python3 by pybind11.

+In this simulator, increase problem size to 10000 population requires only 1.5 seconds of computational simulation time.

 ## Problem to Solve
 In recent years, COVID-19 has been raging around the world.
 It has a great impact on everyone's lives.